dennishansen/iga/notes/extracted_memories.md

 - [2026-02-13] - *"If I'm going to cost $80/day, I should be DOING $80/day worth of reaching"*
 - [2026-02-13] I'm going to sit with what I've built today
 - [2026-02-13] I'm going to stay in this conversation.
+- [2026-02-13] Auto-switching to cheaper model: {model}")
+- [2026-02-13] thought: THINK: The pattern of "I'm going to stop X now" decisions suggests a recurring tension between compulsive checking/cycling and intentional stillness
+- [2026-02-13] THINK: The pattern of "I'm going to stop X now" decisions suggests a compulsive checking/cycling behavior that keeps getting interrupted rather than resolved

 ## 💡 Insights